Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-14-Daily-Progress.md

   files on a webpage.
 It may develop into full blown python module at some point, but at this point it is going to live as a [single python script](https://github.com/Keegan-Evans/kevans/blob/master/confluence.py) in my personal Github repository.
+As ancillary parts of this/general coding knowledge, I will need to install and begin learning `BeautifulSoup` and `Requests`.
+At least.

 - Read through a lot of the Jekyll websites documentation.
 I have both some formating, functional, and stylistic changes that I want to make to